Alexandredc/object-stringify/README.md

 # Object-stringify

-Allow to convert Javascript Object into string including functions
+Allow to convert Javascript Object into string, including functions and date

 ## Install
 ```shell